Greetings from the farm!

 I watched my grandmother a lot when I was a young girl.
 She was walking around barefoot in the yard with her hands out to her side, looking up at the sky.
 I asked her what she was doing.
 She said, “I’m grounding myself.”
 I thought my grandmother was weird till the day she passed from this world.
 It was only after she was gone that I picked up on her innate wisdom.
 It somehow thankfully stuck in my brain’s hard drive.

-I’ve spent the last twenty six years growing and using plants and pursuing my somewhat formal education.
+I’ve spent the last forty years growing and using plants and pursuing my somewhat formal education.
 I’m currently an obsessed colorado potato beetle picker, bee tender, and avid wild crafter.
-I’ve taken herbal correspondence courses, miscellaneous herbal courses from some of my favorite herbalists, canning, food and nutrition classes, aroma therapy classes, bee keepers meetings every second Thursday of the month and get in on any and all herbal webinars I can.
-I am currently attending The Herbal Academy.
+I’ve taken herbal correspondence courses, miscellaneous herbal courses from some of my favorite herbalists, canning, food and nutrition classes, aroma therapy classes, attend bee keepers meetings every second Thursday of the month and get in on any and all herbal webinars I can.
+I am currently attending The Herbal Academy looking to finish my clinical herbalists classes.

 Fay Boulet – Farm Assistant